 - 2. When French Women Cook, examples of regional cooking based on the textbook

-- 3. Paula Wolfert’s Cooking of the Southwest of France, another example of regional cooking.
-The point of understanding regional cooking is to learn what harmony is, and how to achieve it by framing your work in geography (local), follow the season (work with what’s local and in season, and culture.
-(Bow to authority and see what people who have been in once place for a long time have done, how they have figured out what eating is about.
+- 3. Paula Wolfert's Cooking of the Southwest of France, another example of regional cooking.
+The point of understanding regional cooking is to learn what harmony is and how to achieve it by framing your work in geography (local), following the season (work with what's local and in season, and culture.
+(Bow to authority and see what people who have been in one place for a long time have done, how they have figured out what eating is about.

 - 4. Marcella Hazan's Classics of Italian Cooking 1 & 2, a textbook for Italian cooking